spray/spray/docs/documentation/spray-routing/advanced-topics/response-streaming.rst

 response is terminated with a ``ChunkedMessageEnd`` message.

-In order to not flood the network with chunks that it might not be able to currently digest it's always a good idea to not send out another chunk before having received a ``cc.spray.util.model.IOSent`` confirmation message from the underlying layer.
+In order to not flood the network with chunks that it might not be able to currently digest it's always a good idea to not send out another chunk before having received a ``spray.util.model.IOSent`` confirmation message from the underlying layer.

 The :ref:`Complete Examples` both contain sample code, which shows how to send a streaming response that is "pulled"